Hydroxymethylglutaryl-CoA hydrolase

+methylglutaryl-CoA to coenzyme A and the acid, meglutol, which forms the thioester in the starting material.
+The reaction is part of leucine metabolism..
+The enzyme may be important in the regulation of cholesterol biosynthesis in mammals.

-This enzyme belongs to the family of hydrolases, specifically those acting on thioester bonds.
+This enzyme is a hydrolase, specifically one acting on thioester bonds.
 The systematic name is S-(2-hydroxyacyl)glutathione hydrolase.
 Other names in common use include β-hydroxy-beta-methylglutaryl coenzyme A hydrolase, β-hydroxy-β-methylglutaryl coenzyme A deacylase, hydroxymethylglutaryl coenzyme A hydrolase, hydroxymethylglutaryl coenzyme A deacylase, and 3-hydroxy-3-methylglutaryl-CoA hydrolase.